inviqa/harness-go/docs/how-to-guides/add-kafka.md

            KAFKA_HOST: = @('services.kafka.host')
    ```

 Now that you have configured the harness correctly, you just need to do a `ws rebuild`.
-Your local environment should now have running `kafka` and `zookeeper` containers, alongside your `app` container (check this with `docker-compose ps`).
+Your local environment should now have running `kafka` and `zookeeper` containers, alongside your `app` container (check this with `docker compose ps`).

 >_NOTE: Now that you have Kafka running, you need to update your application to read the environment variables we defined above and connect to it.
 Also, remember to import the [`github.com/Shopify/sarama`] module._